My Chemical Romance fans react as the band plays final show of their reunion tour

 “Right up until the end I was so sure this is it.
 There’s never gonna be more MCR but that REALLY didn’t feel like an ending.
 The combo of “endless night” on the drum and ending on ‘Vampires’?? that did not feel like a goodbye at all,” wrote one fan.

 “That simply wasn’t dramatic enough of an ending for MCR, sorry,” said another.

-Check out a range of reactions from MyChem fans below.
+But other fans were more positive about the band’s future and their reunion tour.

+“Seeing my chemical romance in their happiest tour and just having fun is actually what matters,” one wrote, while another added: “This tour saved my life, thank you my chemical romance.

 #MCROSAKA GUYS ITS OKAY THEYLL BE BACK, THEY WOULDNT JUST REUNITE FOR ONE TOUR THEN BREAK UP AGAIN WITHOUT SAYING GOODBYE.
 AND NOW WE WAIT FOR MCR5